 In the above code example:

-{% navList navs %}Obtained all the navigation menus from the backend configuration and assigned it tonavsa variable.- the outermost
+{% navList navs %}Retrieved all navigation menus configured on the backend and assigned them tonavsVariable.- The outermost

-{% for inner in item.NavList %}It loops through all the sub-menus of the current top-level menu item.inner.Linkandinner.TitleUsed to display the links and text of the sub-menu.
+{% for inner in item.NavList %}It loops through all the submenus of the current top-level menu item.inner.Linkandinner.TitleUsed to display the link and text of the submenu.

-Through such a structure, you can flexibly use CSS styles to control the layout of the top-level menu and sub-menus, such as using floating, positioning, or Flexbox/Grid to achieve visual effects like dropdown menus and sidebar expansion.
-You can customize the layout to meet your website design requirements,main-navandsubmenuAdd the corresponding class name and style.
+By such a structure, you can flexibly use CSS styles to control the layout of the top-level menu and its submenus, such as using float, positioning, or Flexbox/Grid to implement dropdown menus, sidebar expansion, and other visual effects.
+You can customize it according to your website design needs, formain-navandsubmenuAdd the corresponding class name and style.

 In addition to simple link display, you can also combine other tags to achieve a richer navigation experience.
-For example, if your navigation submenu points to a category,inner.PageId(If the submenu is associated with a category page) to get the list of popular articles or products under the category, directly display them in the dropdown menu, further improving the efficiency of users reaching content.
-This intag-/anqiapi-other/165.htmlThe document example illustrates this, that is, product documents or subcategory lists are displayed in the dropdown menu.
+For example, if your navigation sub-menu points to a category, you caninner.PageId(If the submenu is associated with a category page) to obtain the list of popular articles or product lists under the category, directly displayed in the dropdown menu, further improving the efficiency of users reaching the content.
+This istag-/anqiapi-other/165.htmlThe document example is illustrated, that is, product documents or subcategory lists are displayed in the drop-down menu.

-- The navigation menu of Anqi CMS currently supports two levels.
-If your website design requires a deeper navigation structure, you may need to consider building through content categories or single pages, and manually calling it in the template.
+- The navigation menu of AnQi CMS currently supports two levels, if your website design needs a deeper navigation structure, you may need to consider building it through content categories or single pages, and manually calling it in the template

-categoryListTags are nested in multiple layers rather than depending onnavListthe automatic level feature. item.IsCurrentThe property is the key to implementing the "selected" state for navigation, ensuring that your CSS can correctly identify and render this state, providing clear visual feedback to the user.- When modifying templates, it is recommended to back up the original template first and test in a test environment to avoid unnecessary impact on the online website.
+categoryListnested with tags instead of relyingnavListthe automatic hierarchy function. item.IsCurrentThe property is the key to implementing the "selected" navigation state, ensuring that your CSS can correctly identify and render this state, providing users with clear visual feedback.- When modifying templates, it is recommended to back up the original template first and perform tests in a test environment to avoid unnecessary impact on the online website.

-Through the flexible use of backend navigation settings and templates innavListThe clever combination of tags will allow you to build a complete, well-structured, and user-friendly navigation system for your AnQiCMS website.
+By flexibly using the background navigation settings and in the templatenavListA clever combination of labels, you will be able to build a fully functional, well-structured and user-friendly navigation system for your AnQiCMS website.

-1. Does AnQiCMS navigation menu support three-level or more menus?Currently, the built-in navigation menu function of AnQiCMS is designed to support up to two levels of hierarchy display (i.e., a top-level menu item can contain a layer of submenus).
-If your website needs a deeper navigation structure, consider using content categories in combination.categoryListLabels) and custom template logic to implement, but this requires more complex template code to manually build multi-layered nested relationships.
+1. Does AnQiCMS navigation menu support three or more levels?The built-in navigation menu feature of AnQiCMS is designed to support up to two levels of hierarchy display (i.e., a top-level menu item can contain one level of submenus).
+If your website requires a deeper navigation structure, consider combining content categories (categoryListLabels) and custom template logic to implement, but this requires more complex template code to manually construct multi-level nested relationships.

-3. Can I directly display the latest articles or popular products under a certain category in the navigation dropdown menu?Yes, it is achievable.
-In the template, when a navigation item has a submenu or is associated with a category (item.PageIdRetrieve category ID), you can use it nested within the submenu area of this navigation itemarchiveListorcategoryListUsing tags to retrieve and display the corresponding latest articles, popular products, or subcategory lists.
-For example, in the sub-menu,<li>an additionalarchiveListloop to display article titles.
+3. Can I directly display the latest articles or hot products under a specific category in the navigation dropdown menu?Yes, it is achievable.
+In the template, when a certain navigation item has a submenu or is associated with a category (viaitem.PageIdGet category ID), you can use it nested within the submenu area of the navigation itemarchiveListorcategoryListUse tags to retrieve and display the corresponding latest articles, popular products, or subcategory lists.
+For example, add one inside the sub-menu.<li>Add another one inside.archiveListUse a loop to display article titles.